Guide

 • Parallel park by the roadside • Park in a parking bay, either by driving in and reversing out (in any parking bay), or reversing in and driving out (in a driving test centre car park), • Pull up on the right-hand side of the road, reverse for about two car lengths, and re-join the traffic The examiner will ask you to perform only one of these tasks and will specify what to do.
 If another vehicle pulls up behind your car when you’re reversing, and the vehicle stops you from doing so, the examiner will ask you to drive on and give you another exercise to complete.
 Learn more about reversing errors and other commonly made mistakes along with how to avoid them.

-This section of the practical driving test makes up for roughly half of the entire test.
+This section of the practical driving test last for about half of the test time.

 You’ll be asked to drive around for about 20 minutes.
 You’ll have to either: • Follow route set up on the examiner’s sat nav (you can’t use your own sat nav) • Follow traffic signs to a specified destination The examiner will specify which one you have to follow.
 If you take the wrong route while following the sat nav, your test won’t be negatively marked.
 Most learner drivers are asked to follow the sat nav and only one in five candidates are now asked to follow the road signs.